Looks like you’re visiting UCSF Health on Internet Explorer. For the best experience, try Chrome or Firefox.

 • Avoid using alcohol and tobacco

 You can take medications to relieve your symptoms but never give aspirin to children or teenagers who have flu-like symptoms, particularly fever, without first speaking to a doctor.
-Giving aspirin to children and teenagers with the flu can cause a rare but serious illness called Reye syndrome.
-Children or teenagers with the flu should get plenty of rest, drink lots of liquids and take medicines that do not contain aspirin to relieve symptoms.
+Giving aspirin to children and teenagers with the flu can cause a rare but serious illness called Reye's syndrome.
+Children or teenagers with the flu should get plenty of rest, drink lots of liquids, and take medicines that don't contain aspirin to relieve symptoms.

-If you experience unusually severe symptoms, such as trouble breathing, or if you are at special risk of complications, contact your doctor as soon as your symptoms begin.
-You may be able to take one of the new antiviral medications, which could lessen the severity and possibly shorten the course of the illness.
-Talk with your doctor right away, as you must start these medications within the first two days of illness.
+If you have unusually severe symptoms, such as trouble breathing, or if you're at special risk of complications, contact your doctor as soon as your symptoms begin.
+You may be able to take an antiviral medication, which could reduce the severity and possibly shorten the course of the illness.
+Talk to your doctor right away, as you must start these medications in the first two days of illness.

-Some of the complications caused by the flu include bacterial pneumonia and dehydration.
+Complications caused by the flu include bacterial pneumonia and dehydration.
 In addition, the flu can worsen chronic medical conditions, such as congestive heart failure, asthma and diabetes.
-Children may get sinus problems and ear infections as a result of the flu.
+Children may develop sinus problems and ear infections as a result of the flu.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.